Baxter International (NYSE:BAX) Issues FY 2022 Earnings Guidance

-Baxter International (NYSE:BAX – Get Rating) last issued its quarterly earnings data on Wednesday, February 16th.
-The medical instruments supplier reported $1.04 EPS for the quarter, beating the consensus estimate of $1.03 by $0.01.
-Baxter International had a net margin of 10.04% and a return on equity of 21.01%.
-The company had revenue of $3.51 billion during the quarter, compared to analysts’ expectations of $3.35 billion.
-During the same quarter in the previous year, the company earned $0.80 earnings per share.
-Baxter International’s revenue for the quarter was up 10.5% on a year-over-year basis.
-Analysts anticipate that Baxter International will post 4.31 earnings per share for the current fiscal year.

-A number of research firms recently commented on BAX.
-The Goldman Sachs Group initiated coverage on shares of Baxter International in a report on Friday, February 11th.
-They set a neutral rating and a $91.00 price target for the company.
-Morgan Stanley decreased their price objective on shares of Baxter International from $110.00 to $105.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
-Citigroup assumed coverage on shares of Baxter International in a research report on Friday, January 7th.
-They issued a buy rating and a $101.00 price objective on the stock.
-Bank of America assumed coverage on shares of Baxter International in a research report on Tuesday, March 1st.
-They issued a buy rating and a $100.00 price objective on the stock.
-Finally, Wells Fargo & Company decreased their price objective on shares of Baxter International from $95.00 to $93.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
-Four analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average target price of $95.71.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Friday, February 25th will be issued a $0.28 dividend.
+This represents a $1.12 annualized dividend and a dividend yield of 1.30%.
+The ex-dividend date is Thursday, February 24th.
+Baxter International’s dividend payout ratio (DPR) is presently 44.27%.

-In other Baxter International news, CAO Brian Stevens sold 2,500 shares of the company’s stock in a transaction dated Monday, February 28th.
+In other news, CAO Brian Stevens sold 2,500 shares of Baxter International stock in a transaction dated Monday, February 28th.
 The shares were sold at an average price of $85.50, for a total value of $213,750.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-0.19% of the stock is currently owned by corporate insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 0.19% of the company’s stock.

 Baxter International, Inc provides a portfolio of essential renal and hospital products, including acute and chronic dialysis, sterile IV solutions, infusion systems and devices, parenteral nutrition therapies, premixed and oncolytic injectable, bio surgery products and anesthetics, drug reconstitution systems and pharmacy automation, software, and services.